chinapedia/wikipedia.abstract.en/Page/Aberration_(astronomy).md

 Luminiferous aether

-Stellar_aberration_versus_the_dragged_aether.gif In the early nineteenth century the wave theory of light was being rediscovered, and in 1804 Thomas Young adapted Bradley's explanation for corpuscular light to wavelike light traveling through a medium known as the luminiferous aether.
+In the early nineteenth century the wave theory of light was being rediscovered, and in 1804 Thomas Young adapted Bradley's explanation for corpuscular light to wavelike light traveling through a medium known as the luminiferous aether.
 His reasoning was the same as Bradley's, but it required that this medium be immobile in the Sun's reference frame and must pass through the earth unaffected, otherwise the medium (and therefore the light) would move along with the earth and no aberration would be observed.
 [23] He wrote:

 However, it soon became clear Young's theory could not account for aberration when materials with a non-vacuum index of refraction were present.
 An important example is of a telescope filled with water.
 The velocity of the light in such a telescope will be slower than in vacuum, and is given by c/n rather than c where n is the index of refraction of the water.
 Thus, by Bradley and Young's reasoning the aberration angle is given by